Ekkehard-Schulze/precision-temperature-logger/README.md

 slightly larger WSON package.
 Remarkably, the die size of TMP119

 is just 1.5 mm x 1.0 mm.
-This may allow laboratory aplications,
+This allows laboratory aplications,

-for which the 2.1 mm x 2.1 mm sized WSON package size we used is
+for which the 2.1 mm x 2.1 mm sized WSON package size is too large.

-too large.

 Contributions